howerj/gladiators/readme.md

 exceeded.
 Alternatively different AIs could be generated for each gladiator profile.
 * Inertia needs to be added to the physics engine
-* Naming convention for each module needs following

 ## References